Pennsylvania man fatally shoots girlfriend on Christmas Day - NewsBreak

 Pennsylvania man fatally shoots girlfriend on Christmas Day

 Police said 34-year-old Justin Kyle Marshall of Greencastle, Pennsylvania shot 37-year-old Tristan Shifflet of Hagerstown in the neck before fleeing a residence on South Burhans Boulevard.
 Police were called to the area at around 6:30 p.m. but Marshall was gone when they arrived.
-Shifflet was then taken to Meritus Medical Center where she later died from her injuries.Pizza delivery driver dies in freak accident on customer’s porch
+Shifflet was then taken to Meritus Medical Center where she later died from her injuries.I-Team: Las Vegas police find severed head while arresting man on unrelated charges

 Marshall was arrested shortly before 3 a.m. on Sunday morning by the Berkeley County Sheriff’s Department.
 Police learned through their investigation that he also had an active arrest warrant through Pennsylvania State Police for assault in a separate incident involving Shifflet.